The Willamette River Crossing project will deliver water to the west side of the river, even after an earthquake.

 Public impacts: Traffic will be temporarily diverted as crews dig a trench in Southwest Naito Parkway between Market and Harrison Streets.

 Eastside connection: Just as the Willamette River Crossing pipe will need a connection to the Westside Header (mentioned above), it also will need a connection to the eastside water pipes that bring water toward downtown from the Powell Butte reservoirs.
-In spring 2021, crews will survey the area and mark utilities in preparation to dig a trench where they will place the new water pipe.
+In winter 2021/2022, crews will survey the area and mark utilities in preparation to dig a trench where they will place the new water pipe.

 Public impacts: There will be lane closures during this stage as we dig trenches along Southeast 7th Avenue between Stephens and Harrison, and on Southeast Harrison from Southeast 7th to 10th Avenues.